-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 In terms of non-monetary relief, claimants may make a request to the relevant courts for:

-- the nullity (total or partial) of an agreement or clause that infringes competition law; and
+- the nullification (total or partial) of an agreement or clause that infringes competition law; and

 - return of the payment made under it.